dhustkoder/wiilinku/README.md

 Connects the WiiU Gamepad and Wiimotes to Windows PC as XBOX Controller

 Planned Features:
-- Game Streaming to WiiU TV/Gamepad (if possible)
+- Game Streaming to WiiU TV/Gamepad
-- Save configurations
-- Graphical UI on WiiU / Better GUI on Desktops
+- Desktop Keyboard on Gamepad Screen
 - Button Mapping
 - Linux Support